 Accounting in the Dominican Republic plays a fundamental role in your market entry strategy, ensuring proper company incorporation and compliance with its detailed regulatory framework.
-This guide provides vital information to help you handle your fiscal requirements effectively.
+This guide provides vital information to help you handle your fiscal requirements effectively and compliantly with the Dirección General de Impuestos Internos (DGII) that oversees tax compliance, corporate tax filings, VAT returns, and UBO registration.
 Biz Latin Hub offers professional support to navigate the country’s accounting standards after you incorporate a company in the Dominican Republic.
-Our services extend throughout the region via a robust network of offices across Latin America and the Caribbean.

 The Directorate General of Internal Taxes (DGII) is the main tax authority in the Dominican Republic.
 Tax obligations and rights are established by law and are allocated based on the taxpayer’s turn on activities.
 These are provided from registration to the National Taxpayer Registry (RNC) and must be presented on the established dates.